kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 Kubernetes/kubelet instead of the container runtime.
 If we specify and manage official well-known QoS-class resource names in the API it would be possible to specify Kubernetes-internal names that the container runtime would know to ignore (or not try to manage itself).
-E.g. any QoS-class resources with `k8s.io/` prefix could be treated as Kubernetes-managed and ignored by the container runtime.
+E.g. any non-namespaced QoS-class resources (one without `<namespace>/` prefix in the name) would be treated as Kubernetes-managed and ignored by the container runtime.
+See [Consts](#consts) section below for details about QoS-class resource naming.

 One possible usage-scenario would be pod-level cgroup controls, e.g. cgroup v2 memory knobs in linux (see